-When both parents are salaried.
-Child support based on just W-2s for salaried employees is done by a state formula depending on the number of children involved.
-The income of each parent, the number of children who need support and who has physical custody are the factors put into formula.
+When both parents are salaried: Child support based on just W-2s for salaried employees is done by a state formula depending on the number of children involved.
+The income of each parent, the number of children who need support, and who has physical custody are the factors put into the formula.
 The result is a number that represents how much money one parent will get from the other each regular period, normally each month.

 Complicating issues: When one or both parents is self-employed or has independent income, then determining the exact amount of income becomes harder.
 Some spouses try to hide what they earn.
 Income from businesses often varies from week to week.
-Our firm will work to make sure all the income is disclosed by reviewing tax returns, income and expense statements and hiring experts, when necessary, to help determine the true value of assets and the true income.
+Our firm will work to make sure all the income is disclosed by reviewing tax returns, banking and credit card statements, and other financial documentation, and hire experts, when necessary, to help determine their true gross income.
 The net result will still be a specific sum of money that one parent will pay the other on a regular basis for the children.

-Special Needs: If your child has special medical needs or works best in a private school, then the formula may not apply or will need adjustments.
-Each special needs case is handled on a case by case basis.
-Our firm will explain the needs, determine the costs to address those needs and work to make sure a fair support order is made.
-In addition to regular monthly payments, the order may include provision for specific payments such as paying tuition or paying for dental work when the bill becomes due.
+Special needs: If your child has special medical needs or works best in a private school, then the standard formula may not apply or will need adjustments, often called deviations.
+Each special needs matter is handled on a case-by-case basis.
+Our firm will advocate for your child’s special financial needs and work to make sure a fair support order is obtained.
+In addition to regular monthly payments, the order may include provisions for specific payments, such as paying for tuition or dental work, for example.

 Additional Fairfax Child Support Issues

 There are times when support orders need to be adjusted, for example, if a parent gets a large raise, a child’s health insurance costs increase or parenting time changes.
 In the best situation, the parents are cooperative and the Law Office of Afsana Chowdhury, PLC, can assist with the preparation of a new child support order that will be accepted by the court.
 In the worst situations, the parents do not agree on a resolution and our firm must advocate on our client’s behalf for a fair child support order.